sgjava/c3l/README.md

 using C3L since stdout is no longer visible. stdout still goes to the screen in VIC bank 0, so that could be used for debugging, etc.

-#### Features
-* Use ROM character set at 0x1800 for the smallest memory footprint
-* Fast print uses existing background color
-* Fast color printing too
-* PETSCII print functions convert from ASCII strings to PETSCII
-* Custom character sets (can be copied from VDC or loaded from disk)
-* Scroll any area of screen

 ### Bitmap graphics
 I put some thought in how to share the same graphics functions across the VIC and VDC (DRY principle).
 In an OOP language like Java you'd just use an